-Diamond Trust Bank is back for a fourth rights issues in recent years from its 11,136 shareholders at a rate of (Kshs 165) $1.95 per share, with each of shareholder entitled to buy 1 share for every 10 held.
+Diamond Trust Bank is back for a fourth rights issue in recent years from its 11,136 shareholders at a rate of (Kshs 165) $1.95 per share, with each shareholder entitled to buy 1 share for every 10 held.
 This follows others done in 2006, 2007, 2012 and now this one.

 Year – Nov-06 ; Nov-07 ; Jul-12 : Jul-14

 Target (Kshs M) – 735 ; 1,600 ; 1,809 : 3,631